Transparent and Crystal Clear: Writing Unity URP Shaders with Code, Part 3

 Hi, I’m Ned, and I make games!
 Have you ever wondered how shaders work in Unity?
 Or, do you want to write your own shaders for the Universal Render Pipeline, but without Shader Graph?
 Either because you need some special feature or just prefer writing code, this tutorial has you covered.

-This is the third video in a series on HLSL shaders for URP.
+This is the third tutorial in a series on HLSL shaders for URP.
 If you’re starting here, I would recommend at least downloading the starting scripts here, so you have something to work from.

 - Introduction to shaders: simple unlit shaders with textures.